-And the Employment Mix May Have Changed
+Source: ONS

+The employment mix may have changed

 While overall employment has not fallen much, there has been some change in working mix.
-The full-time employment share has risen over the downturn at the expense of part-time working and to a lesser extent self-employment, suggesting these latter forms of working have been hit harder in the downturn.
-The share of temporary working is though, little changed over the crisis.
+The full-time employment share has risen over the downturn at the expense of part-time working and, to a lesser extent, self-employment.
+This suggests these latter forms of working have been hit harder in the downturn.
+The share of temporary working has changed little over the crisis.

+Figure 2: Employment mix